DNAMcKnight/CloudflareWarpGUI/readme.md

 # Using the program
 This program is a graphical user interface (GUI) for the Cloudflare Warp service, which provides a secure and fast connection for your internet traffic.

 The main focus of this program is the Tkinter version, which is built into Python, and there are releases available in the [download](#download) section.
 The GUI is easy to use, with a connect and disconnect button and a tray icon.
-On Linux, the program runs the `Cloudflare Zero Trust` program, while on Windows, it runs the original `Cloudflare Warp` program.
+The tray icon on Linux runs the `Cloudflare Zero Trust` program, while on Windows, it runs the original `Cloudflare Warp` program.
 Currently, the program automatically disconnects on exit, but this feature will be configurable in the future.

 ![Preview of main.py using built-in Tkinter](https://raw.githubusercontent.com/DNAMcKnight/CloudflareWarpGUI/main/assets/tkinter.png "main.py")

 ## Windows support
 The `warp cli` can be found on windows as well which means this program should work on windows with some modifications.
-However there is already a GUI provided by Cloudflare, but this program aims to make it more useful for both Windows and Linux platforms over time.
+However there is already a GUI provided by Cloudflare, but this project aims to make it more useful for both Windows and Linux platforms over time.

 ## Motivation
 Recently, I made a complete transition from Windows to Linux (using Arch Linux) and encountered some challenges.
 One of the features I missed from Windows was the "Warp GUI" that allowed me to easily turn my VPN connection on or off and also minimize it into the system tray.